Rahul Gandhi booked by Delhi Police after BJP accuses him of assaulting two MPs

 The BJP alleged that its MPs Pratap Chandra Sarangi and Mukesh Rajput fell on the ground and sustained injuries after Gandhi pushed them.
 The BJP’s Vadodara MP Hemang Joshi, who was accompanied by fellow parliamentarians Anurag Thakur and Bansuri Swaraj, filed a complaint with the police.

-The police filed a case against Gandhi under sections of the Bharatiya Nyaya Sanhita pertaining to voluntarily causing grievous hurt, use of criminal force and criminal intimidation, The Indian Express.
+The police filed a case against Gandhi under sections of the Bharatiya Nyaya Sanhita pertaining to voluntarily causing grievous hurt, use of criminal force and criminal intimidation, The Indian Express reported.

 On Thursday, BJP MP from Nagaland Phangnon Konyak also accused Gandhi, the Leader of Opposition in the Lok Sabha, of misbehaving with her.
 She said that she “really felt uncomfortable” when he came in “very close proximity” to her.